BarraQDA/csvProcess/README.md

 # csvProcess

-These Python scripts for manipulating [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files were orginally written as part of [twitterScrape](https://github.com/BarraQDA/twitterScrape).
+These Python scripts for manipulating [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files were originally written as part of [twitterScrape](https://github.com/BarraQDA/twitterScrape).
 Since they have more general application I have moved them to their own library.

 ## Features